arajeev/capture-api/README.md

 Get entry with the specified `entryid` from user with the specified `id`.
 - Endpoint: `/journal/:userId/entries/:entryId`
     - `userId`: identification for the target user.
-    - `listId`: identification for the target list.
+    - `entryId`: identification for the target entry.
 - Authentication: `[Admin, User]`
     - `token`: User token must be the one assigned to the target user or an admin token.